btrplace/kherbache-thesis/README.md

 ### Retrieve deployments scripts

-You need to retrieve the deployments scripts located in the local [`utils/scripts-g5k` subfolder](https://github.com/btrplace/kherbache-thesis/tree/master/utils/scripts-g5k).
+You need to retrieve the deployments scripts located in the [`utils/scripts-g5k`](https://github.com/btrplace/kherbache-thesis/tree/master/utils/scripts-g5k) directory.

 Alternatively, you can retrieve them from the [original repository](https://github.com/vincent-k/scripts-g5k) in a most recent version with more features.
 However the scripts provided in this repository are cleaned and ready to use so we strongly recommand using them.